shinamicorp/shinami-examples/aptos/typescript/wallet_adapter_react/README.md

 7. Visit [localhost](http://localhost:3000/) in your browser to use the app.

 For a connected wallet transaction, you will always sign on the frontend and sponsor on the backend.
 However, you can vary where the transaction is built and where it is submitted.
-You do so by commenting out the `await connectedWalletTxFEBuildBESubmit(message, currentAccount);` in `src/client/App.tsx` and uncommenting the version you want, e.g.:
+You do so by commenting out the `await connectedWalletTxFEBuildBESubmit(message, currentAccount);` in [`src/client/App.tsx`](https://github.com/shinamicorp/shinami-examples/blob/main/aptos/typescript/wallet_adapter_react/src/client/App.tsx#L54) and uncommenting the version you want, e.g.:

       if (currentAccount) { // if you've connected a wallet pendingTxResponse =
         //  await connectedWalletTxFEBuildBESubmit(message, currentAccount.toString());
-          await connectedWalletTxBEBuildFESubmit(message, currentAccount.toString()); // here we build the transaction on BE (backend) and submit it on the FE (frontend)
+          await connectedWalletTxBEBuildFESubmit(message, currentAccount.toString());
         // await connectedWalletTxBEBuildBESubmit(message, currentAccount.toString());
         // await connectedWalletTxFEBuildFESubmit(message, currentAccount.toString());
       } else {